Blocking (martial arts)

-In martial arts, blocking is the act of stopping or deflecting an opponent's attack for the purpose of preventing injurious contact with the body.
+In martial arts, blocking is the act of stopping or deflecting an opponent's attack using any part of the body.
 A block usually consists of placing a limb across the line of the attack.
+A successful block prevents injurious contact.

 Examples in specific arts

 Styles and types of blocking, as well as terminology, vary widely among the various martial arts.
 In Japanese martial arts such as Karate, these techniques are referred to as uke waza.
 Examples include age uke (rising block) and shuto uke (knife hand guarding block).
 In Korean martial arts such as taekwondo, these techniques are referred to as makgi(막기), with some examples being chukyeo makgi (rising block) and onkal daebi makgi (knifehand guarding block).
 Some martial arts, such as Capoeira, reject blocking techniques completely as they consider them too inefficient.
 In Capoeira, they use evasion instead of blocking.